esotericfoundation/logo/README.md

 The following image formats for the logo are officially supported and released as part of this project:

+- `svg`
 - `png`
-- `svg`

-Keep in mind that the `png` and `svg` formats are used because they provide what is most likely the highest quality for the logo image.
+Keep in mind that the `svg` and `png` formats are used because they provide what is most likely the highest quality for the logo image.

+You should use `svg` where possible as our logo is a vector image.

 ## License